xavier-h-10/Reinforcement-Learning-Project/lab1/docs/report.md

 For value iteration method, the total iteration number is **5**.

 We can see that the iteration number of value iteration is **much smaller** than that of policy iteration.
 Both methods are guaranteed to converge; however, policy iteration is **more complex** and **requires more iterations to converge** in GridWorld.

+In practice, **value iteration performs much better than policy iteration, and finds the optimal state function in much fewer steps.**